whily/notes/ubuntu-config.md

 ### Troubleshooting

 Sometimes Ubuntu cannot boot.
+There are two ways to make remedies.
+The first approach is to log into a terminal.
+Although the login screen is not avaible, sometimes it is still possible to open a terminal.
+This is the preferred approach since almost all services (including network) are available.
+Try to press `Ctrl+Alt+Fn` where `n` is 1 to 6 to open a terminal.
+If this does not work, press `Ctrl+Alt+F7` then press `Alt+Left Arrow` or `Alt+Right Arrow` to switch terminal.

+If terminals are not avaiable, another approach is to go to the Recovery mode in the Grub menu.
+There are more works to do here.
+Typically to make changes, the partition should be mounted as read and write.
+To do so, go to "Root" shell, then type `mount -o remount,rw /` to mount root partition read/write, and then type `mount --all` to mount other partitions.

+Now potential fixes to try:
-One potential fix is to edit the boot option in Grub, changing the part with "quiet splash" to "text" (or nothing).
+* Edit the boot option in Grub, changing the part with "quiet splash" to "text" (or nothing).
+* Switch between graphic cards: `sudo prime-select`
+* Use the latest nVidia drivers for Ubuntu 18.04:

+    sudo add-apt-repository ppa:graphics-drivers/ppa
+    sudo apt update
+    sudo apt upgrade